Sick of the cheap gas station-flavored garbage that they sell on supermarket shelves?

 Make the exact amount that you and your guests will be enjoying in the next twenty minutes.
 Coffee goes stale very quickly.

-Because of the highly acidic nature of freshly ground coffee beans, and the fact that you’re increasing the surface area (area of one bean’s surface versus the area of 1,000’s of tiny granule’s surface), you basically set your coffee grounds up for rapid oxidation and staleness.
+Because of the highly acidic nature of freshly ground coffee beans and the fact that you’re increasing the surface area (the area of one bean’s surface versus the area of 1,000’s of tiny granule’s surface), you basically set your coffee grounds up for rapid oxidation and staleness.

 Step 6